mviereck/x11docker/README.md

  - Avoids X security leaks by running additional X servers.
  - Restricts container privileges to bare minimum.
- - Container user is similar to host user to avoid root in container.
+ - Container user is same as host user to avoid root in container.
  - No dependencies inside of docker images.
  - Wayland support.
+ - Single applications as well as dockered desktop environments are possible.
  - Optional features:
    - Pulseaudio sound
    - Hardware acceleration for OpenGL
    - Clipboard sharing
    - Shared host folder as /home in container
+   - Adjust properties of new X server like multiple outputs, rotation, scaling, dpi.

 # GUI for x11docker ![x11docker logo](/../screenshots/x11docker_klein.jpeg?raw=true "Optional Title")
-To use `x11docker-gui`, you need to install package `kaptain`.
+To use `x11docker-gui`, you need package `kaptain`.
- - On systems without a root password like Ubuntu, activate option `--sudo`.
- - For troubleshooting, run x11docker-gui in a terminal or use [Run in xterm].
-Also you can activate option `--verbose`.
   - Package `kaptain` is not available in repositories of debian 9 and Ubuntu 16.04.
 You can install [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) respective [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.png?raw=true "Optional Title")